firoorg/firo/src/tor/doc/HACKING/CodingStandards.md

 What does not need a changes file?

    * Bugfixes for code that hasn't shipped in any released version of Tor
-   * Any change to a file that is not distributed in the tarball.
-This
-     includes:
-     * Any change to our CI configuration that does not affect the distributed source.
-     * Any change to developer-only tools, unless those tools are distributed in the tarball.
-   * Non-functional code movement.
-   * Identifier re-namings, comment edits, spelling fixes, and so on.

 Why use changes files instead of Git commit messages?